dthiernoo/nextjs/README.md

 export const metadata: Metadata = {
     title: {
+        // Useful when you want to provide a title that completely ignores the title
+        // template set in the parent segments.
         absolute: '',

         // Useful when you want to provide fallback title for child route segments